eclipse-iceoryx/iceoryx2/README.md

 It is all about providing a seamless experience for inter-process communication, featuring versatile messaging patterns.
-Whether you're diving into publish-subscribe, events, request-response, blackboard, or the promise of upcoming features like pipelines, iceoryx2 has you covered.
+Whether you're diving into publish-subscribe, events, request-response, or the promise of upcoming features like pipelines, and blackboard, iceoryx2 has you covered.

 One of the features of iceoryx2 is its consistently low transmission latency regardless of payload size, ensuring a predictable and reliable communication